 Yellow beige always makes pink beige look muddy and dirty.

-It’s common to see ‘yellow’ or ‘gold’ in pink beige, because all beiges are yellow based neutrals.
-They need to be compared one to one in order to see their subtle undertone differences (pink, orange, yellow, green, gold).
+It’s common to see “yellow” or “gold” in pink beige, because all beiges are yellow-based neutrals.
+They need to be compared one-on-one in order to see their subtle undertone differences (i.e. pink, orange, yellow, green, gold).

 You are right that the earthy ledgestone fireplace does not belong at all, period.
 It in no way relates to your kitchen.
-It should be married to a deep brown wood stained kitchen from the Tuscan trend.
-Not a fresh black and white one.
-Again an issue of earthy and fresh.
+It should be married to a deep brown wood stained kitchen from the Tuscan trend – not a fresh black and white kitchen design.
+Again this is an issue of earthy and fresh.

 So what’s the best fix?

 The big fix would be to replace the backsplash with white subway tile that matches your cabinets.
-This will make your kitchen live up to it’s beautiful potential and give you the flexibility to decorate with any colours you want.
+This will make your kitchen live up to its beautiful potential and give you the flexibility to decorate with any colours you want – without dating the kitchen in a particular era.

 Classic black and white kitchen with white subway tile via DecorPad

-Since you are considering adding built ins, you may be open to remodelling your fireplace in the process.
+Since you are considering adding built ins, you may be open to remodelling your fireplace in the process, which may be a smaller investment fix.
 I recommend a simple, classic white millwork fireplace with a black insert to relate perfectly to your black and white kitchen.

 You can use the same white subway tile as your backsplash.
 Here we used white penny tile instead.

-And I don’t recommend that you paint them a colour.
+In this case, adding millwork to flank your existing earthy stone fireplace will not improve the look.
+And I don’t recommend that you paint the stones a colour.
 Doing that will take it further away from matching your kitchen, not closer.

-The inexpensive but very effective fix is paint.
+The inexpensive (but very effective) fix is paint.
 Did you know you can paint your backsplash?
 There are SO many kitchens out there that could be tremendously improved with a coat of epoxy primer and the right paint on the backsplash tile.
 It can look good for many years, or serve as an excellent interim fix.
+Here’s an example of a painted tile backsplash that looks really pretty.

 It is often smart to go with the inexpensive fix and reserve room in your budget for new furnishings and decor.
-Too often homeowners invest all they have in renovation projects, and don’t budget for decorating, which is where all the fun begins, not to mention the look and the feel.
+Too often homeowners invest all they have in renovation projects, and don’t budget for decorating, which is where all the fun begins.
+Not to mention that a room needs a look and a feel – paint can’t do all the heavy lifting.

 The stone fireplace can also be greatly improved with your fresh white kitchen with a coat of paint.